Hoya (plant): Use in horticulture

 Many species of Hoya are popular houseplants in temperate areas (especially H. carnosa), grown for their attractive foliage and strongly scented flowers.
 Numerous cultivars have been selected for different leaf forms or flower colours.
 Hoyas grow well indoors, preferring bright light, but will tolerate fairly low light levels, although they may not flower without bright light.
 Hoyas commonly sold in nurseries as houseplants include cultivars of H. carnosa ('Tricolor', 'Rubra' & 'Compacta'), H. pubicalyx (often mislabelled as H. carnosa or H. purpurea-fusca), and H. kerrii.
-Hoyas are easy to propagate, and are commonly sold as cuttings, either rooted or unrooted, or as a potted plant.
+Hoyas are easy to propagate, and are commonly grown as a hanging basket or as a potted plant.

 Hoya carnosa has been shown in recent studies at the University of Georgia to be an excellent remover of pollutants in the indoor environment.

-Various cultures have used hoyas medicinally, especially Polynesian cultures.
-Some are toxic to livestock and sheep poisonings in Australia are reported.
+Various cultures have extensively used hoyas medicinally, leading to a significant decrease in population in some parts of the world.

+Some species, (notably Hoya australis) are very toxic to livestock with sheep poisonings in Australia having been reported.

 Several Hoya species and cultivars are excellent terrarium plants.

 Rachel Colette Conroy was appointed the International Cultivar Registration Authority for Hoya in 2023.